-- Activate a given GCM deployment descriptor to start the nodes available in the Grid. - Modify architecture description language (ADL) files describing the GCM components used. - Create GCM components within the Grid. - Invoke methods on GCM components, for example, to configure the quality of service (QoS) contract, distribute the DB of known identities, or submit the biometrics of a person for identification.
+- activate a given GCM deployment descriptor to start the nodes available in the Grid - modify architecture description language (ADL) files describing the GCM components used - create GCM components within the Grid - Invoke methods on GCM components, e.g, to configure the quality of service (QoS) contract, distribute the DB of known identities or submit the biometrics of a person for identification.

 The GCM adapter is triggered by ePVM process instances to implement the overall application logic.
-As an example, the activity flow chart shown in Fig. 5 illustrates the control logic implemented within an ePVM processes as it is executed during BIS initialization.
+As an example, the activity flow chart shown in Figure 5 illustrates the control logic implemented within an ePVM processes as it is executed during BIS initialisation.
 For each of the activities a message is being sent to a host adapter which implements the functionality.
 Some of the activities execute in parallel, for instance, activity 1.1 to 1.3, some are sequential.

-4.3 Using Autonomic GCM Components
+5.3 Using autonomic GCM components

-The problem of biometric identification can be considered a search problem where the compare function is a biometric matching algorithm, here fingerprint matching.
-To distribute the problem within a Grid infrastructure, the DB of known identities needs to be distributed such that each computing node in the Grid receives a partition of the overall DB and can match a given identity against this partition.
-The time spent in matching the given identity against the local portion of the database is clearly proportional to the size of this local DB portion.
-Therefore, considering that the distribution of the DB among the grid nodes is performed once and for all, and considering negligible the time spent to broadcast the fingerprint that has to be matched with those in the distributed database, the ability to perform fingerprint matching in real time roughly depends on the ability to distribute local portions of the database small enough to allow real time matching of the broadcasted fingerprint.
+The problem of biometric identification can be considered as a search problem where the compare function is a biometric matching algorithm, here fingerprint matching.
+To distribute the problem within a Grid infrastructure, the DB of known identities needs to be distributed such that each Computing node in the Grid receives a partition of the overall DB and can match a given identity against this partition.
+The time spent in matching the given identity against the local portion of the DB is clearly proportional to the size of this local DB portion.
+Therefore, considering that the distribution of the DB among the grid nodes is performed once and for all, and considering negligible the time spent to broadcast the fingerprint that has to be matched with those in the distributed DB, the ability to perform fingerprint matching in real-time roughly depends on the ability to distribute local portions of the database small enough to allow real-time matching of the broadcasted fingerprint.
 More precisely, the time spent in matching a single fingerprint against the local database also depends on the computing power and on the load of the machine used to perform the matching.
 The machine power and the local database sizes are somehow static properties.
 The load of the machine is instead a dynamic property.
-Thus, in order to keep the matching time perceived by the application user within a given range (i.e. satisfying a given service level agreement (SLA) or performance contract), our BIS application should i) properly dimension the number of distributed resources used to host database portions and ii) dynamically adapt to the varying load of the grid resources involved in such a way a user supplied performance contract (such as match fingerprint in less than 30 secs) is ensured.
-Both features are supported within the GCM Behavioural skeletons presented in Sec.
-2.1: if the user instantiates a Behavioural skeleton to implement the BIS search process, and if he/she provides a contract stating the expected latency of the fingerprint matching process, the AM of the behavioural skeleton will start with a predefined number of workers (i.e. a predefined parallelism degree) and then adapt this number to achieve the matching latency adding (removing) workers from the BS composite component.
-In case of overload of some of the resources used in the matching, the AM of the behavioural skeleton will also manage to increase the number of resources recruited to the parallel matching, in such a way the contract can be ensured again.
-In this case, the recruitment of a new processing resource induces a physical redistribution of the database among the resources.
-This redistribution is completely implemented/managed by the behavioural skeleton AM.
+Thus, in order to keep the matching time perceived by the application user within a given range (i.e. satisfying a given SLA or performance contract), our BIS application should

-Fig. 5.
-BIS initialization process flow
+Figure 5 BIS initialization process flow